Supporting schools through the Covid-19 crisis

 £250 will fund a street play party

 £300 will fund a holiday outing to an art gallery or a museum

 £800 will pay for a group of children to go camping next summer

 £2,000 will refurbish and restock a primary school library

-£2,500 will pay support workers to keep a school open over Christmas
+£2,500 will pay support workers to keep a school open over the holidays

 £5,000 will pay the deposit on a minibus so that schools can take children on trips themselves